What causes the magnetic curvature drift?: It must be the Lorentz force

+The angular frequency in Eq.~(\ref{eq:eom-perp}) depends on the magnetic field strength, which varies around the orbit.
+Eq.~(\ref{eq:eom-perp}) can be cast as a driven harmonic oscillator using $B = B_0 + \delta B$ where $B_0$ is the magnetic field intensity at the center of gyration:

-Eq.~(\ref{eq:driven-oscillator}) looks like a driven harmonic oscillator for the perpendicular particle velocity.
-The homogeneous solution is gyration about the field vector at angular frequency $\Omega_c = q B/m$.
+The homogeneous solution is gyration about the field vector at angular frequency $\Omega_0 = q B_0 / m$.
 The inhomogeneous driving has been split into two parts.
 The first comes about from the convective rate of change of the field magnitude

 while the second arises from the convective rate of change of the field direction: